Sequential Bayesian Neural Subnetwork Ensembles: Introduction

-A new frontier to improve the computational tractability and robustness of neural networks is sparsity~\cite{hoefler2021sparsity}.
+A new frontier for improving the computational tractability and robustness of neural networks is {\it sparsity}~\cite{hoefler2021sparsity}.
 Famously, the lottery ticket hypothesis~\cite{frankle2018LOT} established the existence of sparse subnetworks that can match the performance of the dense model.
-Studies also showed that such subnetworks tend to be inherently diverse as they correspond to different neural connectivity~\cite{MIMO,FREE-TICKETS}.
-However, most sparsity-inducing techniques proposed have been in the context of deterministic networks and use ad-hoc and post-hoc pruning to achieve sparsity \citep{Han-et-al-2016,Molchanov-et-al-2017}.
-Moreover, the weight pruning methods have been shown to provide inefficient computational gains owing to the unstructured sparse subnetworks \cite{Wen-et-al-2016}.
-In Bayesian learning, the prior distribution provides a systematic approach to incorporate inductive bias and expert knowledge directly into the modeling framework~\cite{robert2007bayesian}.
-First, the automatic data-driven sparsity learning in Bayesian neural networks is achieved using sparsity-inducing priors \cite{Bai-Guang-2020}.
-Second, the use of group sparsity priors~\cite{Louizos-et-al-2017,Ghosh-JMLR-2018, Jantre-et-al-2022} provides structural sparsity in Bayesian neural networks leading to significant computational gains.
-We leverage the automated structural sparsity learning using spike-and-slab priors similar to \cite{Jantre-et-al-2022} in our approach to sequentially generate multiple Bayesian neural subnetworks with varying sparse connectivities which when combined yields highly diverse ensemble.
+Studies have also shown that such subnetworks tend to be inherently diverse due to different neural connectivity~\cite{MIMO,FREE-TICKETS,yin2023lottery}.
+However, most sparsity-inducing techniques have focused on deterministic networks, using post-hoc pruning \citep{Han-et-al-2016,Molchanov-et-al-2017}.
+In Bayesian learning, the prior distribution provides a systematic approach to incorporate inductive bias and expert knowledge directly into the model~\cite{robert2007bayesian}.
+Consequently, sparsity in Bayesian neural networks can be introduced via sparsity-inducing priors~\cite{Louizos-et-al-2017,Bai-Guang-2020,Ghosh-JMLR-2018, jantre2023shrinkage, jantre2023layer} which either incorporate sparsity gradually during training or post-training using thresholding criteria.
+These approaches successfully reduce computational and memory costs during inference, but their training costs remain similar to those of dense models.